espressif/esp-idf/docs/eclipse-setup.rst

 * In the list of providers, click "CDT GCC Build Output Parser" and type ``xtensa-esp32-elf-`` at the beginning of the Compiler command pattern.
 This means the full Compiler command pattern should be ``xtensa-esp32-elf-(g?cc)|([gc]\+\+)|(clang)``

+* Click OK to close the Properties dialog.

+* If you want Eclipse to index and parse the ESP-IDF library include files, right-click the project and choose "New > Folder" from the context menu.
+Then click the "Advanced" button and check "Link to alternate location".
+Browse the "components" folder of ESP-IDF (*ie C:/Users/MyUser/Development/esp-idf/components*).
+Then click the "Finish" button.

-* Click OK to close the Properties dialog, and choose Project -> Build to build your project.
+* Choose Project -> Build to build your project.

 Flash from Eclipse
 ------------------